Lockhart State Park: History

 Native Americans occupied this area long before it was a park.
 As was the case in much of the Americas, it was not long before conflict between settlers and Native Americans arose.
-Shortly after Texas independence in 1840, as retaliation for the Council House Fight, a large contingent of Comanches led by the Penateka Comanche War Chief Buffalo Hump, raided, plundered, and burned towns and homesteads at will from the Guadalupe River valley in Central Texas southwards to the coast at Matagorda Bay.
+Shortly after Texas independence in 1840, as retaliation for the Council House Fight, a large contingent of Comanches, led by the Penateka Comanche War Chief Buffalo Hump, raided, plundered, and burned towns and homesteads from the Guadalupe River valley southwards to the coast at Matagorda Bay.

 On their eventual withdrawal, a volunteer army of Texas militia, allied Tonkawa, and Texas Rangers overtook the Comanche near the present town of Lockhart.
-The famous Battle of Plum Creek took place just a few miles north of the park and informative panels can be found within the park headquarters detailing its history and events.
-The battle was more of a running gun fight then staged battle in the traditional sense.
+The famous Battle of Plum Creek took place just a few miles north of the park; informative panels within the park detail its history and events.
+The battle was more of a running gun fight than a staged battle in the traditional sense.
 As the larger Comanche raiding party attempted to escape with their plundered goods and livestock, warriors engaged in rearguard skirmishes with the pursuing militia.

-Today, in pure military terms, it is arguable if there was a victor in the battle, as the Comanche escaped with the majority of their plunder, while an unverifiable number of casualties was reported.
+In purely military terms, it is arguable whether there was a victor in the battle, as the Comanche escaped with the majority of their plunder, while an unverifiable number of casualties was reported.
 What is notable about the battle is that it marked the last large scale Comanche raid to venture beyond the Texan frontier.